Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages ten trips per day across all routes, equating to approximately twelve weekly trips per individual stop.
+The accessibility to these stops is limited, with residents typically located approximately 7403 meters from the nearest stop.
+The service frequency averages ten trips per day across all routes, which equates to about twelve weekly trips per individual stop.

 Frequently Asked Questions - Transport